Rakeshpavan333/Enviro_maze_agent/README.md

 ![Sample Image](Screenshots/ss3.png)

-Note that it is possible to change the width and recursion depth in my maze generator to get arbitrarily complex mazes!
+Note that it is possible to change the width and recursion depth in my maze generator code (`maze_gen.cc`) to get arbitrarily complex mazes!
 ![Sample Image](Screenshots/ss4.png)

 However it takes more computation and occupies more memory to store.
 Moreover, the robot size needs to be shrunk to fit in the small gaps in the maze, which is not very pleasing to the eye.